Bean Sprouts Treat Anemia, Prevent Oxidation of Cholesterol And Heart Disease

 Your body is able to absorb more of the nutrient content of sprouts, thus increasing the efficiency of your digestive process, which in turn helps burn calories and convert carbohydrates into energy more efficiently.

 Most sprouts can be eaten raw; if cooking them, sauté very lightly or just a quick blanch or light steam.
 Do not overcook.
 Whether raw or cooked, bean sprouts can be used in a variety of dishes, including appetizers, salads, side dishes and snacks.

-They can be juiced, as well but usually added to other vegetable juices.
-To get used to their flavor, it is better to start with a handful of sprouts added to other green juices and then increase the amount depending on your taste.
+They can be juiced as well, but usually added to other vegetable juices.
+To get used to their flavor, it is recommended to start with a handful of sprouts added to other green juices and then increase the amount depending on your taste.

 Always ensure that sprouts are kept at refrigerator temperature.
 Throw away sprouts that smell, have turned dark or are slimy.
 Rinse sprouts thoroughly with water before consumption.

 Some people are allergic to the proteins found in certain legumes or legume sprouts, and hence they are recommended not to consume them at all.

 Some of the links I post on this site are affiliate links.
 If you go through them to make a purchase, I will earn a small commission (at no additional cost to you).
 However, note that I’m recommending these products because of their quality and that I have good experience using them, not because of the commission to be made.